carbon-language/carbon-lang/llvm/docs/LangRef.rst

 #.
 The optional :ref:`Parameter Attributes <paramattrs>` list for return
    values.
 Only '``zeroext``', '``signext``', and '``inreg``' attributes are valid here.
+#. '``ty``': the type of the call instruction itself which is also the
+   type of the return value.
+Functions that return no value are marked ``void``.
-#. '``ptr to function ty``': shall be the signature of the pointer to
+#. '``fnty``': shall be the signature of the function being invoked.
+The
+   argument types must match the types implied by this signature.
+This type can be omitted if the function is not varargs.
+#. '``fnptrval``': An LLVM value containing a pointer to a function to
-   function value being invoked.
-In most cases, this is a direct function invocation, but indirect ``invoke``'s are just as possible, branching off an arbitrary pointer to function value.
+   be invoked.
+In most cases, this is a direct function invocation, but indirect ``invoke``'s are just as possible, calling an arbitrary pointer to function value.
-#. '``function ptr val``': An LLVM value containing a pointer to a
-   function to be invoked.
 #. '``function args``': argument list whose types match the function
    signature argument types and parameter attributes.
 All arguments must be of :ref:`first class <t_firstclass>` type.
 If the function signature